The United Nations has designated July 30 as the World Day against Trafficking in Persons.

 “How Many Slaves Work for You?” is from The NY Times.

-Global Slavery, By the Numbers is how The New York Times described this new infographic:
+Global Slavery, By the Numbers is from The New York Times.

 There are Sex Slaves All Over the U.S. Right Now is from TIME.

-Walk Free has a number of resources about human slavery , including the video embedded below.
+Walk Free has a number of resources about human slavery.

 Teaching slavery: tips for tackling the issues in the classroom is from The Guardian.